defko-team/mfk-guinee-transport-v2/README.md

 ### Local config for development

-#### => ios :
+#### For IOS config :

+1. flutter clean

+2. rm pubspec.lock

+3. flutter pub get

+5. flutter run

-run pod install from ios folder (note that sometimes yo should increase you git buffer capacity when it fails) flutter run
+note that sometimes yo should increase you git buffer capacity when it fails